-I’ve been using ING Direct (Now CapitalOne360) as one of my online savings accounts for years now, and because of that I thought I’d also highlight their Android app that was recently released.
+I’ve been using CapitalOne360 as one of my online savings accounts for years now, and because of that I thought I’d also highlight their Android app that was released a while back.
 The app allows you to do a lot of things like check your account balances, find fee free ATMs, move money between accounts, schedule and pay bills as well as my favorite – doing remote deposit of checks.

 I’ve used the remote deposit feature quite a few times using my Android phone, and it works like a charm.
 Just snap photos of the front and back of your checks, and you’re set to go!
 As a blogger who gets all sorts of checks in the mail, I can’t tell you how much time this has saved me!
 There are other banks that are offering this feature as well, like Chase, but I still prefer my CapitalOne 360 account!

 I did a site review of Manilla.com a while back and talked about how it’s a great site for helping you to keep track of and stay on top of all your regular bills, subscriptions, reward programs and services.
 Basically you enter in all your regular bills into the system, provide logins for those services, and then Manilla will download your account information and any bills and statements that the service has for you.
 It then gives you bill reminders, a nice calendar of what is coming due, and even provides free document storage for all your statements – indefinitely, until you cancel the service.